If you're searching for a straightforward, hassle-free guide to buying a car in Canada, your life just got a lot easier.

 If you don't think it's the right deal, you should take a break and call off the negotiations to give yourself a chance to collect your thoughts.
 It could be a few minutes, an hour, a day, or a week even — whatever it takes!

-To complete your purchase, it's all about the contract with dealerships.
+To complete your purchase, carefully review the contract with you dealership.
 Or, if you're buying from a private owner, then you need to make sure all their paperwork is in order.